harness/developer-hub/docs/artifact-registry/get-started/quickstart.md

 ### Push an image

-Next, we will tag and push the nginx image to the registry to store locally.
+Next, we will tag and push the nginx image to the registry to store it in Harness.

 1. Open the **Setup Client** tab in your registry.
 2. Find the **Retag and Push the image** section.